 For a multi-point measurement, install the flow measurement element perpendicular to the flow direction, at least five duct diameters downstream and two duct diameters upstream of any flow disturbance.
 Duct diameter refers to the inner diameter of the duct where the flow measurement device is located;

-Use a flow measurement device calibrated to report airflow at both operating and standard conditions (273.15 K and 101.325 kPa).
+Use a flow measurement device calibrated to report airflow at both operating and standard conditions.
 The temperature sensor shall have an accuracy of ±1 °C. The pressure measurements shall have precision and accuracy of ±0.4 kPa;

-When the airflow measurement device is not calibrated to report values at standard conditions, ensure it includes a temperature sensor installed immediately before the measuring device.
-The temperature sensor shall fulfil the accuracy requirements described in point (e) of this paragraph.
-Use this measurement to normalise the airflow values;

-When the airflow measurement device is not calibrated to report values at standard conditions, ensure it includes the measurement of the pressure difference from atmospheric pressure taken upstream from the measuring device.
-The pressure measurements shall fulfil the precision and accuracy requirements described in point (e) of this paragraph.
-Use this measurement to normalise the airflow values;

 When using air filters to protect the airflow measurement device from contamination, install the filter at least five duct diameters upstream of the flow measurement device.
 Follow the recommendations regarding the type and specifications of the filter from the manufacturer of the flow measurement device.

 The testing facility shall ensure that the cooling airflow is constant throughout the entire brake emissions testing procedure as follows:

-The set (nominal) value for the cooling airflow (Qset) shall be the same and constant during a given brake emissions test.
-The same set value shall apply to cooling adjustment, bedding, and emissions measurement (including soaking) sections;
+The set (nominal) value for the cooling airflow (Qset) shall be the same and constant as determined during the cooling adjustment section during for the bedding section and the emission measurement section, including soaking..;

 During the cooling adjustment section, the average measured cooling airflow shall be within ±5 per cent of the set value defined at the beginning of the test;